roqua/autovar/README.md

     av_state <- select_range(av_state, subset_id='multiple',column,begin,end)

 The `select_range` function selects which rows of a data set should be included.
-If the data set is grouped into multiple data sets, the `subset_id` argument needs to be supplied, allowing the function to work individually per data set.
+If the data set is grouped into multiple data sets, the `subset_id` argument needs to be supplied, telling the function to work per individual data set.

 #### Arguments